Dogue de Bordeaux

-The Dogue de Bordeaux, Bordeaux Mastiff, French Mastiff or Bordeauxdog is a large French mastiff breed.
+The Dogue de Bordeaux, also known as the Bordeaux Mastiff, French Mastiff or Bordeauxdog, is a large French mastiff breed.
 A typical brachycephalic mastiff breed, the Bordeaux is a very powerful dog, with a very muscular body.
-This muscular breed has been put to work pulling carts, transporting heavy objects, and guarding flocks.

 History

 The Dogue de Bordeaux was known in France as early as the 14th century, particularly in southern France in the region around Bordeaux.
-Hence, the city lent its name to this large dog.
+Hence, the city lent its name to this large dog, "dogue" being the French form of the English word.
 The breed was first exhibited in France in 1863 after which time it gained in popularity not only in their home country but in other parts of the world.
 The first record of the Dogue de Bordeaux in the UK can be seen in the Kennel Club Gazette in 1897.
-The breed was officially recognised by the Kennel Club (UK) in 1997 but it was not until 2001 that the Kennel Club (UK) accepted an interim breed standard.
+The breed received championship status with the Kennel Club (UK) in 2016.
 A uniform breed type of the Bordeaux dog did not exist before about 1920.

-The French placed emphasis on keeping the old breeding line pure.
-Black masks were considered an indication of the crossing in of the English Mastiff.
-As an important indication of purity of the breed, attention was paid to the self-colored (pink) nose, lighter eye color (dark amber), and red mask.
-They were originally bred with huge heads; a pioneer for the breed in Germany, Werner Preugschat once wrote:

-What am I supposed to do with a dog that has a monstrous skull and is at most able to carry it from the food dish to its bed?

-The Dogue de Bordeaux was at one time known to come in two varieties, Dogues and Doguins, the Dogue being considerably larger than the Doguin.
-The smaller Doguin has withered away to nothing more than a mention in breed history books and is now extinct.